The Ultimate 2021 Guide to Amazon Ads Mastery, Including Advanced Amazon PPC Strategy

 Before we dive in, here’s a quick refresh on the basics.

-“Search terms” refers to any search query the customer types into Amazon.
+Search terms vs. keywords | “Search terms” refers to any search query the customer types into Amazon.
 “Keywords” are what you, as the seller, bid on in your ad campaigns.
-Depending on the keyword match type used, one keyword can cover multiple customer search terms.
+Depending on the keyword match type used, one keyword can cover multiple customer search terms. |

-Keyword Match Types determine the degree of match between the keyword and customer search term for an ad to appear on Amazon.
-There are 3 match types available (Broad, Phrase, Exact), all with varying ad targeting precision and monitoring effort required
+Keyword match types | Keyword Match Types determine the degree of match between the keyword and customer search term for an ad to appear on Amazon.
+There are 3 match types available (Broad, Phrase, Exact), all with varying ad targeting precision and monitoring effort required |

-Negative keywords help sellers exclude unwanted customer search terms from their ad campaigns.
-When utilized effectively, negative keywords can be a powerful tool to help you control your advertising costs on Amazon.
+Negative keywords | Negative keywords help sellers exclude unwanted customer search terms from their ad campaigns.
+When utilized effectively, negative keywords can be a powerful tool to help you control your advertising costs on Amazon. |

-Optimizing your keyword CPC requires you to define your advertising goals from the outset.
+CPC optimization | Optimizing your keyword CPC requires you to define your advertising goals from the outset.
 The optimal CPC can differ wildly based on the goal metrics you are targeting.
+Regularly optimizing your keyword CPC ensures the profitability of your ads on Amazon. |

-In a manual campaign, you choose the targets you wish your Amazon ad to be displayed for, giving you more significant ad targeting precision.
+Amazon PPC campaign types | The main difference between running an automatic and manual campaign is that an Amazon manual campaign will give you more accurate results.
+In an automatic PPC campaign, you let Amazon run your ads and choose suitable matches for you.
+In a manual campaign, you choose the targets you wish your Amazon ad to be displayed for, giving you more significant ad targeting precision. |

 Automatic vs manual PPC campaigns